codefresh-io/cap-docs.codefresh.io/_docs/runtime/install-on-prem.md

   * Postgresql

-Here is an example of the `values.yaml` with all the external services:
+Here is an example of `values.yaml` with all the external services:

 ```yaml